 - I. The proposal is compatible with the surrounding neighbourhood; - II.
 The proposal is in keeping with the general intent and purpose of the Comprehensive Zoning By-law; - III.
-The proposal is in keeping with the general intent and purpose of the Official Plan: - IV.
+The proposal is in keeping with the general intent and purpose of the Official Plan; - IV.
 The proposal is appropriate and desirable use of land; and - V. The variance is generally minor in nature.
 The interpretation of what is minor is not necessarily based on the extent by which the by-law is varied.
 Rather, it is based on whether the effect of the variance could be considered minor. - VI.
 There are valid reasons as to why the by-law cannot or should not be complied with, and that reasonable alternatives that comply with the by-law have been considered.

 As previously noted, the subject land is designated 'Settlement Area' according to the County of Middlesex and 'Residential' in the Middlesex Centre Komoka-Kilworth Secondary Plan, within the Middlesex Centre Official Plan.
-The lot is zoned 'Urban

-Residential First Density (UR1) Zone' by Middlesex Centre's Comprehensive Zoning Bylaw.
-Staff note that the applicants request for a minor variance to the overall lot coverage allowance is generally due to the preferred format of development, that being a single storey, single detached dwelling.
+The lot is zoned 'Urban Residential First Density (UR1) Zone' by Middlesex Centre's Comprehensive Zoning Bylaw.
+Staff note that the applicants request for a minor variance to the interior side yard setback requirement allowance is generally due to the preferred nature of development on the lands.